prasannajeet/prasannajeet/README.md

 2. Android Architecture Components
 3. Clean Architecture using MVVM
 4. Writing idiomatic Kotlin code
-5. Using Ktor + CIO instead of Retrofit for networking in Android
+5. Using Ktor instead of Retrofit for networking in Android
 6. Jetpack Componse

 - 🌱 I’m currently learning